 My life has also been personally touched by infertility, foster care, and adoption.
 An emergency hysterectomy was performed on me at the age of eleven in order to save my life from a lethal bacterial infection.
 I grew up knowing I would never have biological children and that I was vastly different from my peers.
 I have gone through the loss, grief, anger, and ultimately, understanding of it all.
 I know that the Lord scripted my life with great purpose.
 His promises are true.

-I am also a Staff Storyteller for the website Adoption.com and am in the (long and tedious) process of writing a memoir about my experience with barrenness, faith, foster care, and adoption.
+I am also a Staff Storyteller for the websites Adoption.com, Adopting.org and Fertility.org and am in the (long and tedious) process of writing a memoir about my experience with illness, barrenness, faith, foster care, and adoption.

 So come on in.
 Stay a while.
 You are always welcome.